dweb-x/volumio/README.md

 ## Configuration

-The package comes with a comprehensive configuration file that allows you to customize how the Volumio API client behaves.
+The package comes with a configuration file that allows you to customize how the Volumio API client behaves.
 Here's a detailed explanation of each configuration option:

 ### Base URL